Clothing Swap provides clothes to 600 Humphreys families

-Members of the Camp Humphreys community look through clothing items donated to the clothing swap, Oct.
-14, at Four Chaplains Memorial Chapel.
-Approximately 600 people were provided with free clothing and other home items during the event, which took place from 1-4 p.m. and featured thousands of items, organized by type, gender and size.
-(U.S. Army photo by Monica K. Guthrie)
+CAMP HUMPHREYS, South Korea — Approximately 600 people were provided with free clothing and other home items during a clothing swap, Oct.
+14, at the Four Chaplains Memorial Chapel.
+The event took place from 1-4 p.m. and featured thousands of items, organized by type, gender and size.

+“We are blessing the community and having people come in and get free items for themselves and their families, all because Jesus loves them,” said Lacy Richardson, who organized the event.

+Richardson, who serves as the children's coordinator for the Agape services at the chapel, began the bi-annual event four years ago.
+She said one of the driving factors for having the clothing swap was hearing how many in the community needed clothing and baby/maternity items.

 |Date Taken: